Sequential Convex Programming For Non-Linear Stochastic Optimal Control: Extension to Problems with Free Final Time and Stochastic Controls

-Extending the stochastic PMP to the new linearized problems LGOCP$^{\Delta}_k$, and in particular the new transversality condition (4), additionally requires to assume $(A'_3)$ together with $(A_1)$ and $(A'_2)$.
+Extending the stochastic PMP to the new linearized problems LGOCP$^{\Delta}_k$, and in particular the new transversality condition 4., additionally requires to assume $(A'_3)$ together with $(A_1)$ and $(A'_2)$.
 Although the proof of this result for fixed-final-time problems is well-established (see \cite[Chapter 3]{Yong1999}), we could not find any published proof of Theorem \ref{Theo_GPMP} when the final time is free.
-Therefore, we provide its proof in Section \ref{sec_proofGPMP}.
+Therefore, we provide its proof in Section \ref{sec_proofGPMP}. \firstRev{The proof of Theorem \ref{Theo_GPMPk} is achieved similarly, thus for the sake of clarity and brevity, we avoid reporting any detail concerning the latter}.
 Thanks to Theorem \ref{Theo_GPMP}, we can extend the convergence of SCP as follows: